-A property owner who receives a Commonwealth Government or Department of Veterans' Affairs pension and is entitled to a Pensioner Concession Card or a War Veteran's pension is eligible for a rebate on the Fire and Emergency Services Levy, in addition to the rates rebate.
-Rebate assistance applies only to a principal residence.
+A property owner who receives a Commonwealth Government or Department of Veterans' Affairs pension and is entitled to a Pensioner Concession Card or a War Veteran's pension is eligible for a rebate on the Fire and Emergency Services Levy, in addition to the General Rates rebate.
+Rebate assistance applies only to a principal place of residence.

-In 2016-17, the Fire and Emergency Services Levy was a fixed amount of \$252 per property and the rebate was \$98 per property, regardless of the land value.
+In 2017-18, the Fire and Emergency Services Levy was a fixed amount of \$294 per property5 and the rebate was \$98 per property, regardless of the land value.